shlomif/shlomi-fish-homepage/INSTALL.md

 bash Install.bash
 ```

-10. Install [inkscape](https://inkscape.org/) and put its executable in
+10. Install [inkscape](https://inkscape.org/) - version 1.0.x-or-later is
-the path.
+recommended, and put its executable in the path.

 11. Install jing and put it in the path: